gaborellana/gaborellana.github.io/docs/_posts/2024-06-04-follow-up-xG-project.markdown

 ![distribution_non_goals](/images/dist_nongoals_2.png)

-#### examples
+The comparison the of the distribution of the predictions from the two models show some interesting trends:

+###

+### Examples

-Let's considerer some cases from top left corner of scatter plot:
+Let's considerer some cases from top left corner of scatter plot, meaning, shots where our model score high and StatsBomb model score low:

-Goals:
+#### Goals:

 Lyon - Monaco 2015-16\
 StatsBomb xG: 0.60025674\